Can CyberGhost live up to the awesomeness that their name implies?

 Not a bad deal if you ask me.

 - 83% savings

 Like I mentioned earlier, CyberGhost has done away with their convoluted pricing system and they now offer the exact same services to each customer regardless of the plan that they choose (and all packages come with a 30-day money back guarantee).

 They also offer a wide array of payment options including (and no I am not kidding) the ability to pay with a money order or cash at your nearest 711.

 While this might be a bit extreme for most users, this feature can come in handy for users who are concerned about the anonymity of their transaction.
 (For example, individuals purchasing CyberGhost in a country with censorship laws and VPN restrictions)

 While CyberGhost’s pricing is admittedly affordable, it’s important to keep the old adage “You get what you pay for” in mind when selecting a VPN provider.

-But… Does the “cheapness” of their pricing reflect the quality of the service that they provide?
+But… Does the “cheapness” of their pricing reflects the quality of the service that they provide?

-Considering the ever increasing prevalence of cyber attacks and the rise of identity theft and fraud, one of your foremost concenrs when selecting a VPN should be the quality of the encryption standard used.
+Considering the ever-increasing prevalence of cyber attacks and the rise of identity theft and fraud, one of your foremost concerns when selecting a VPN should be the quality of the encryption standard used.

 Luckily, CyberGhost offers a military grade encryption (literally) known as Advanced Encryption Standards or AES.